POSITION TITLE: Regional Director,

 general nature and level of work expected of employees in this

-as, a comprehensive inventory of all duties, responsibilities,
+interpreted as, a comprehensive inventory of all duties,

-this job, nor is it to be interpreted as a contract for
+employees assigned to this job, nor is it to be interpreted as a

 Salary and benefits are competitive and commensurate with